For me, a perfect morning begins with rays of sunshine streaming through our windows.

 For the Mousse:

-Melt chocolate, cocoa powder, espresso powder, water, and brandy in medium heatproof bowl set over saucepan filled with 1 inch of barely simmering water, stirring frequently until smooth.
+Melt chocolate, cocoa powder, espresso powder, and earl grey-infused water in medium heatproof bowl set over saucepan filled with 1 inch of barely simmering water, stirring frequently until smooth.
 Remove from heat.

 Whisk egg yolks, 1 1/2 teaspoons sugar, and salt in medium bowl until mixture lightens in color and thickens slightly, about 30 seconds.
 Pour melted chocolate into egg mixture and whisk until combined.
 Let cool until just warmer than room temperature, 3 to 5 minutes.